 Please feel free to add a little inspirational music of your own, sit back and become inspired, or share these photos with someone you love.
 Please add your thoughts below too.

 Roses have been a great subject of inspirational nature photos almost as long as color photography has been around.
+Natures uplifting images are everywhere around you.
+Take the time to "smell the roses," and take the time to share one of these images with a friend.

 Have you ever been to Ricketts Glen State Park?
 You get the opportunity to photograph more than a dozen waterfalls.
 The hiking is moderately challenging, but can be slippery with wet rocks and leaves.
 Visit and you'll be inspired.